maubanel/UE5-CPP-Functions-Templates-Classes/setting-up/README.md

 ![](../images/line3.png)

-Lets set up a new project in Visual Studio 22.
+Lets set up a new Solution and Project in Rider 2023.

 <br>